The Children's Hour (poem): Publication and response

 More recently, the poem has been called overly-sentimental, as have many of Longfellow's works.
 Scholar Richard Ruland, for example, warns that modern readers might find it "not only simple and straightforward, but perhaps saccharine overly emotional", though he concludes it is a successful poem.
 Scholar Matthew Gartner, however, uses the poem as an example of how Longfellow invited his readers into his private home life in New England to refine them and teach them lessons in virtue.
+Scholar Jeffrey Hotz notes that the poem expresses a general anxiety about parenting which is made more poignant with its republication after the death of the poet's wife Frances Appleton, particularly in the expression that he wants to imprison them to avoid losing them.